Skip to main content

 Active devices

 The basic electronic components that depend on an external power source for their operation are called active components.
 They can amplify signals and/or process signals.
-Some of the active components are transistor, integrated circuits ICs.
+Some of the active components are transistors, integrated circuits ICs.

 Transistor